NK will never discuss 'sovereignty' with US, says Kim Yo-jong

-A large-scale police search is underway for a family of three that went mysteriously missing on a remote island last month.
+Police search for family of three missing on South Jeolla island

 Ten-year-old Cho Yu-na and her parents in their 30s went missing in Wando, South Jeolla Province, from May 31 after they entered the island in a silver-colored Audi sedan two days earlier.